Where44444/where44444.github.io/index.md

 <img src="Motherboard.jpg" alt="hi" class="inline"/>

 ## Recent Fixes
+### December 2018
+Clients printer wasn't working, identified printer cord as problem and replaced cord.

+### October 2018
+Client was having problems playing all their music file types in the media player they got, changed every file type to use that media player as default.

 ### August 2018
 Client needed a better media player and a way to edit metadata, showed them windows media player.
 Also helped with picking out a solid state hard drive.